 Why is Marilyn Monroe famous?

-Norma Jean Baker was born to a poor single mother crippled by mental illness.
-She never completed high school and spent her childhood in a series of abusive Los Angeles orphanages and foster homes.
+Norma Jean Baker was born to a poor single mother who was crippled by mental illness.
+Young Norma never completed high school and spent her childhood in a series of abusive Los Angeles orphanages and foster homes.
 While working in a munitions factory during World War II (1939-1945), Marilyn was photographed for an army newspaper and the ensuing publicity inspired her to work for several years as a model, which in turn inspired an acting career.

-Formally untrained but gifted with natural charisma, during the 1950s Marilyn slowly rose through the ranks as a contract actor for 20th Century Fox under Hollywood’s “studio system,” playing a series of bit parts before achieving her breakout role as a gold-digging lounge singer in the 1953 musical comedy Gentlemen Prefer Blondes.
-Audiences were enamored by her beauty, comedic skill, and musical talent, and she spent the rest of the decade starring in other well-received musical comedies including The Seven Year Itch (1955) and Some Like it Hot (1959) — the latter performance earning her a Golden Globe.
-Designed to highlight her sex appeal and musical skill, the characters she played were always broadly similar — usually showgirls or cabaret singers with somewhat ditzy or manic personalities.
+Formally untrained but gifted with natural charisma, during the 1950s Marilyn slowly rose through the ranks as a contract actor for 20th Century Fox under Hollywood’s “studio system,” playing a series of bit parts before achieving her breakout role as a gold-digging lounge singer in the 1953 musical comedy, Gentlemen Prefer Blondes.
+Audiences were enamored by her beauty, comedic skill, and musical talent, and she spent the rest of the decade starring in other well-received musical comedies like The Seven Year Itch (1955) and Some Like it Hot (1959) — the latter performance earning her a Golden Globe.
+Designed to highlight her sexiness and musical skill, the characters she played were all broadly similar — usually showgirls or cabaret singers with somewhat ditzy or manic personalities.

-The 1960s proved more difficult, however, and following the flop of her 1961 film The Misfits and the problem-plagued shooting of the never-completed Something’s Got to Give, Marilyn sank into worsening depression over the state of her career, and died, possibly of suicide, of a drug overdose in 1962.
-Her life cut tragically short, Marilyn’s glamorous reputation only increased after her death, and today she remains the most iconic American actress of all time.
+The 1960s proved more difficult, however, and following the flop of her 1961 film The Misfits, and the problem-plagued shooting of the never-completed Something’s Got to Give, Marilyn sank into worsening depression over the state of her career, and died, possibly of suicide, of a drug overdose in 1962.
+Her life cut tragically short, Marilyn’s glamorous reputation only increased, and today she remains perhaps the most iconic American actress of all time.

 What was Marilyn Monroe like?

 Marilyn Monroe was a charming, witty woman who could be every bit as flirtatious and funny as the characters she played.
-Her outer beauty masked deep inner pain, however, and Marilyn was chronically plagued by depression, insecurity, and mood swings in response to an unpredictable life she never felt fully in control of.
-She medicated her anxieties with drugs and alcohol but also obsessive psychotherapy — near the end of her life she was attending counseling as often as twice a day, seven days a week.
+Her outer beauty masked deep inner pain, however, and Marilyn was chronically plagued by depression, insecurity, and mood swings in response to an unpredictable life she never felt she could fully control.
+She self-medicated her anxieties with drugs and alcohol, but also obsessive psychotherapy — near the end of her life she was attending counseling as often as twice a day, seven days a week.